 Work abroad sounds like an adventure to many people.
-However, work in Switzerland needs more than just the obvious Switzerland cover letter and Switzerland CV writing and translation – it requires methodical preparation.
-You will be confronted with issues that probably did not even cross your mind when you become interested in Swiss jobs.
+However, work in Switzerland needs more than just the obvious Switzerland CV with Switzerland cover letter writing and translation – it requires methodical preparation.
+You will be confronted with issues that probably did not even cross your mind when you become interested in jobs in Switzerland.

-Do not underestimate the influence a Switzerland CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the influence employment in Switzerland can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 The aim of your Switzerland CV should be to persuade the employer to invite you for an interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.
-Write an introduction that contains many power keywords and action verbs.
-Scanners that are programmed to select specific words notice these key words.
+Write an introduction that contains many power words and action verbs.
+Scanners that are programmed to select specific words notice these keywords.

 There are four official languages in Switzerland, although only three (German, French and Italian) are spoken widely.
 English is a common language, especially in the international business sector.
-The German and the English CVs in chronological, reversed chronological or functional order are mainly used in the Swiss job applications.
+The German and English CVs in chronological, reverse chronological order or functional order is mainly used in Swiss job applications.